emadehsan/thal/README.md

-# Getting started with Puppeteer and Chrome Headless for Web Scrapping
+# Getting started with Puppeteer and Chrome Headless for Web Scraping

 **Here is a link to [Medium Article](https://medium.com/@e_mad_ehsan/getting-started-with-puppeteer-and-chrome-headless-for-web-scrapping-6bf5979dee3e)**